AlDrean/MyDND/readme.md

-# DND
+# D&D Repository
-Nice to meet ya! this repositore will be used so i can do my stuff on DND.

-i will add my homebrews, my dnd related problems and some more stuff;

-some infos about my chars, some tests on lore ant etc will be centered here.
-Maybe you can bring your self to like them, maybe not.

-As for now, i'm based on 5ed
+Welcome!
+This repository is dedicated to my Dungeons & Dragons (D&D) endeavors.
+Here, you'll find my homebrews, character details, lore tests, and various D&D-related projects.
+I'm currently focused on 5th Edition (5e) rules and mechanics.

-# Current Projects
+## Current Projects

--> Paladin Homebrew - Changing power from divine smite to a control type tank
--- Have the Idea written to why and how i want to change the paladin -- Write read me again, as setting up this git have kind of killed it (writen over the file) -- Do some calculations ( hehehhe programs) on damage and etc
+### Paladin Homebrew
+**Objective:** Transform the Paladin class from a damage-dealer using Divine Smite into a control-type tank.
+- **To Do:**
+  - Document the idea behind why and how I want to change the Paladin.
+  - Rewrite the README file since setting up this git overwrote the original.
+  - Perform calculations (using programs) on damage and other mechanics.

--> Rurholl
+### Rurholl
+**Objective:** Develop lore and background stories for Rurholl and his companions.
+- **To Do:**
--- As i am playing him, i'm trying to write bits of lore about him and his friends;
+  - Continue playing Rurholl and documenting bits of lore about him and his friends.

+Feel free to explore and enjoy the content!
+Any feedback or suggestions are always welcome.